Sorry, you need to enable JavaScript to visit this website.

 The Act CXC of 2011 on National Public Education (2011. évi CXC. törvény a nemzeti köznevelésről) states, that the Minister Responsible for Education (currently the State Secretary Responsible for Public Education) has the main task of convening the Youth Parliament.

-The Minister convenes the Youth Parliament every second year.
-The plenary sessions of the National Student Council are held between the two sessions of the National Student Parliament.
+The minister convenes the Youth Parliament in every second year.
+The plenary sessions of the National Student Council operate between the two sessions of the National Student Parliament.

 Composition

 Representatives are elected in ascending order.
-First, the institutional representatives are elected either by the student councils of the schools or by the participants in the meeting of the Institutional Youth Parliament.
-The role of the elected representatives is to represent the students of their institution.
-Secondly, the county representative is chosen by the county student council from those previously elected.
+Firstly, the institutional representatives are elected either by the student councils of the schools or by the participants in the meeting of the Institutional Youth Parliament.
+The task of the elected representatives is to represent the students of their institution.
+Secondly, the district representative is chosen by the district student council from the previously elected persons.
 These elected persons then represent their county in the National Youth Parliament (Országos Diákparlament) where about 300 candidate is present.

 Role and responsibilities

-In the presentation of the National Youth Parliament, it reviews the exercise of students' rights and may adopt a recommendation in which it formulates its opinion and proposal.
-The last session of the National Youth Parliament was at the end of January 2020.
+In the presentation of the National Youth Parliament, it reviews the exercise of student rights and might adopt a recommendation in which it shall formulate its opinion and proposal.
+The last session of the National Youth Parliament was in November 2023.
 The National Youth Parliament established the National Student Council (Országos Diáktanács) on 15th February 2017.

 Funding